4.47° scattered clouds

 - Your child’s progress will be assessed both in terms of his/her regular learning within the class and with regard to specific intervention programmes.

 - Your child’s reading, spelling and maths ages will be assessed twice a year.

-- Your child’s progress towards B-Squared targets are assessed at the end of each term.
+- Your child’s progress towards B-Squared targets are formally assessed at the end of each term.

 - Teachers set a variety of targets on a termly basis which are carefully monitored.